Yllfa was born to Beornherd of Forlaw and Yrsa of Edoras, in her grandparent’s croft close to the capital.

 She was one of twins, surviving while her brother died shortly after birth.
 Her name came from her tenacity in fighting to live.
 “We have a little she-wolf here.
 Long may she win her battles,” her mother had said.

 She has no other siblings.

-In her fourteenth year, Beornmund received word of his own parent’s ailing health.
-There were also disruptive matters caused by Yllfa’s uncle wanting the land made over to him, instead of risking it going to the more favoured Beornmund and Yrsa upon Cenulf’s death.
+In her fourteenth year, Beornherd received word of his own parent’s ailing health.
+There were also disruptive matters caused by Yllfa’s uncle wanting the land made over to him, instead of risking it going to the more favoured Beornheard and Yrsa upon Cenulf’s death.

 With some sadness, Yllfa rode with her parents north, to her father’s old home.
 She found dwelling in the colder clime more to her liking than she had feared, helping out in the infirmary and learning the skills of a herbalist in earnest from Trewgifu, who also worked there.

 One of the more difficult times in Yllfa’s life was to follow.
 Finding it harder than he hoped to make a living, Beornheard accepted a posting in Stangard.
 It was not the best of places to take a wife, and a daughter who was nearly full grown.
 The family’s stay was only to last some months, during which Yllfa was lost for a time.
 Upon her return, Beornherd gave up his position, seeking to return to a more stable life, that being on a rented farm near Harwick.